dymmond/esmerald/docs/application/settings.md

 2. Will start with a middleware `HTTPSRedirectMiddleware`.

-Starting the application with the above settings will make sure that has an initial `HTTPSRedirectMiddleware` and `debug` set with values **but** what happens if you use the settings + parameters on instantiation?
+Starting the application with the above settings will make sure that has an initial `HTTPSRedirectMiddleware` and `debug` set with values, **but** what happens if you use the settings + parameters on instantiation?

 ```python
 from esmerald import Esmerald